DevOpsPlayground/Hands-on-with-Docker-and-Dockerizing-applications/README.md

 Once the VM is ready, type `vagrant ssh` into your terminal and you will be logged into the VM.

+Once you're inside the VM type `cd ~/handsondevops-master` and we're ready to go!

+Throughout the project make sure you work on a file called "Dockerfile", this should be in the top-level directory of the project (`~/handsondevops-master`)

 ## 1 - Our Dockerfile

 Every Dockerized application needs at least one Dockerfile, this will describe the steps necessary to create our container image.